MOG78/MOG78.github.io/_pages/about.md

 ---

-#### I am seeking a PhD or research assistant position, with a strong foundation in biomedical engineering and hands-on experience in interdisciplinary research.
+#### I am seeking research assistant position, with a strong foundation in biomedical engineering and hands-on experience in interdisciplinary research.

 ## Education